lineCode/InstaBrowser/README.md

 # InstaBrowser
-InstaBrowser is a fork of litehtml, which is translated to U++ conventions.
+InstaBrowser is a fork of [litebrowser](https://github.com/litehtml/litebrowser), which is translated to U++ conventions.
 Currently, the translation is not very perfect and performance is worse than in original, but it still can open some simplest html-pages correctly.
 Motivation for this work is purely curiosity towards the browser engine and the litehtml seemed to be a good start.

 Screenshot of [Ultimate++ main page](http://ultimatepp.org) opened by InstaBrowser.